-Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining; In the UAE, collective bargaining is not allowed.
-However, NRS Relief developed a company wellbeing policy that supports Principle 3 of the Unit by focusing on employee engagement, wellbeing, implementing a fair grievance mechanism, and providing training and awareness on employ Key elements include: A safe work environment, Fair compensation, Employee support programs, A transparent grievance mechanism, and Regular training to promote awareness.
-Additionally, HSNDS adheres to freedom of association and the right to collective bargaining as per Pakistan legislation Principle 4: the elimination of all forms of forced and compulsory labour; To ensure our adherence to these principles, we undergo rigorous audits conducted by our clients, such as the United Nations and/or the Intern Crescent.
-These audits verify our internal standards and help maintain our commitment to upholding international social accountability standa Principle 5: the effective abolition of child labour; and As a standard practice, both companies verify the age of candidates during the recruitment process in its manufacturing arm.
-This verification is cards (CNICs).
+Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining;

+In the UAE, collective bargaining is not allowed.
+However, NRS Relief developed a company wellbeing policy that supports Principle 3 of the United Nations Global Compact.
+This can be achieved by focusing on employee engagement, wellbeing, implementing a fair grievance mechanism, and providing training and awareness on employee rights and responsibilities.

+Key elements include:

+- A safe work environment,

+- · Fair compensation,

+- Employee support programs,

+- · A transparent grievance mechanism, and

+- · Regular training to promote awareness.

+- · Additionally, HSNDS adheres to freedom of association and the right to collective bargaining as per Pakistan legislation

+Principle 4: the elimination of all forms of forced and compulsory labour;

+To ensure our adherence to these principles, we undergo rigorous audits conducted by our clients, such as the United Nations and/or the International Committee of the Red Cross and Red Crescent.
+These audits verify our internal standards and help maintain our commitment to upholding international social accountability standards.

+Principle 5: the effective abolition of child labour; and

+As a standard practice, both companies verify the age of candidates during the recruitment process in its manufacturing arm.
+This verification is done through computerised national identity cards (CNICs).
 Individuals without a CNIC are not employed.

-Principle 6: the elimination of discrimination in respect of employment and occupation We promote a culture that values and respects individuals is one of our fundamental Core Values.
-Our employees aspire to work for an organisatis integral to retaining our top talent.
+Principle 6: the elimination of discrimination in respect of employment and occupation

+We promote a culture that values and respects individuals is one of our fundamental Core Values.
+Our employees aspire to work for an organisation that encourages diversity and inclusion, which is integral to retaining our top talent.